TopeAdebayo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script takes a list of words as input and prints only words that appear exactly once
+Write a script that display lines containing a paticular trend from a file